Elliot Lake Waterfront Owners Association

 Occupancy Permit Requirement Checklist:

-What steps do you need to take before applying for our occupancy permit?
-This checklist is supplied by the City of Elliot Lake Building Services Department..
-To find out more about building permits
+What steps do you need to take before applying for your occupancy permit?
+This checklist is supplied by the City of Elliot Lake Building Services Department.
+It is not located on their website.

 Vertical Divider